SahilChaudhary2318/CodeAlpha_Music_Player/README.md

 HTML5: For structuring the webpage.
 CSS3: For styling the gallery and player.
 JavaScript: For handling player controls and interaction.

-Customization:
-Adding More Songs:
-Add new audio files to the /songs/ folder.

 Update the songs array in script.js with the new song details: javascript